Intl. Autos helped make these videos

 The belts in your Forte connect your engine to many of the components you use every day such as your air conditioner, battery (via the alternator), power steering and cooling system.
 As such, you may experience a dead battery, difficulty steering, overheating, etc. that might be due to a worn belt, not a faulty component!
 If your Forte is one of those Kias that shrieks horrendously when it runs, you likely have a worn belt, bad tensioner or both.

-Burnt out brake lights increase your chance of getting rear ended - check and change yours today2010 Kia Forte EX 2.0L 4 Cyl.
+Coolant hoses wear out over time and need to be replaced - check 'em early and often2010 Kia Forte EX 2.0L 4 Cyl.
 Sedan (4 Door)